saezlab/dorothea/inst/extdata/README.md

-The raw data that were used to construct DoRothEA's regulons will be made available on Zenodo
+DoRothEA is constructed based on the networks in the directory `networks`.
+The data to construct those networks is available at Zenodo (TODO)